-On October 1, Oscar Berry, former president of Glass, Molders, Pottery, Plastics and Allied Workers International Union Local 284, was sentenced in U.S. District Court for the Eastern District of Texas to a year and a day of incarceration and three years of supervised release for embezzling funds from the Longview, Tex. union in the amount of $124,181.77.
-He also was ordered to pay full restitution and a $100 special assessment.
-Berry had pleaded guilty in April.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 12, David Kellner, former president of Transport Workers Union Local 2020, was sentenced in U.S. District Court for the Western District of New York to six months of home detention with electronic monitoring and two years of probation for making a false statement to conceal his embezzlement from the Grand Island, N.Y. (near Niagara Falls) union.
+He also was ordered to pay restitution in the amount of $12,226, a fine of $2,000 and a special assessment of $25.
+Kellner had pleaded guilty in September.
+The guilty plea and sentencing follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Union Corruption Update several times during the past year has noted the fast-rising profile of ‘worker centers.’
 Anyone doubting that these nonprofit groups in certain ways operate as unions all but in name should read a new monograph published by the Workforce Freedom Initiative, a project of the U.S. Chamber of Commerce.
 Titled, “The Emerging Role of Worker Centers in Union Organizing: A Strategic Assessment” (see pdf), the report explains why these organizations have become crucial to a Left network dedicated to building an alternative model for labor and political organizing.
 It also identifies many of the tax-exempt foundations that provide funds.
 The author, Jarol Manheim, a political scientist at George Washington University, is the right person to do the job.

 Union membership now accounts for a smaller percentage of the U.S. work force than in many decades.
 During the mid-1950s, the peak years for organized labor, more … Read More ➡